bengfarrell/rgf-blog/content/blog/2009-06-08-yadkin-valley-weekend-trip.md

 The tasting room is in the same industrial building as at least some of their vats, which takes away some hominess but the enjoyable tasting made up for it.
 We only ended up with their "Oh my, God!" picnic red wine, named thusly because it was packaged in the wrong bottle.
 I think this was due to my tastebuds and credit card being worn out by this point.
 There were definitely more winners in the bunch.

-What I've learned about Yadkin Valley is 1.
-It's much closer than I thought!
-2. The wines are much more amenable to my palate.
+What I've learned about Yadkin Valley:

+1. It's much closer than I thought!
+1. The wines are much more amenable to my palate.
 I like a mix of dry and lightly sweet wines and it was great to try more local wines that fit that.
-3. Fairfield Inn is a great place to stay in the area and 4.
-A weekend spent wine tasting is a weekend well spent.
+1. Fairfield Inn is a great place to stay in the area.
+1. A weekend spent wine tasting is a weekend well spent.

-For more pictures from our weekend, check out our photo [website](http://www.yellow5labs.com/photos/index.php?path=./Adventures/Yadkin%20Valley,%20NC).